Sunwood-ai-labs/freecad_mcp-jp/README.md

   - Sketch data (geometry, constraints)
   - View information (camera position, direction, etc.)

-- **Usage**: This command can be called to get a snapshot of the current state of the FreeCAD environment, which is useful for understanding the context of the model being worked on.

 ### 2. `run_script`

 - **Description**: Executes arbitrary Python code within the FreeCAD context.
 This allows users to perform complex operations, create new objects, modify existing ones, and automate tasks using FreeCAD's Python API.

-- **Usage**: Users can send a Python script as a string to this command, which will be executed in the FreeCAD environment.
-This is particularly useful for custom automation and scripting tasks.

 ### Example Usage